fmExcense/compositeurdigital.github.io/en/use.md

 1. A collaborative area to display and interact with the content.
 2. A dock to browse and access your content.
-3. The project menu button
+3. The main menu button

 ## Opening a document